 The five elements that need fixing are:

+I already deleted the first one, which is correct.

 Concept: ActCode._ActPrivacyLaw.
 Replace the existing description with the following.
 NOTE: This will fix the markup, but the structure of the text still seems flawed, with “Note:” and “Description:” embedded in the text